Irene H. Heijink

 Research

-My research is mainly performed using molecular approaches and cellular models in a highly translational setting.
-Close collaboration with clinicians and pathologists has enabled me and my team to create a unique biobank of lung epithelium and mesenchymal stromal cells for the use of patient-specific models, including the recently set-up human airway and alveolar organoid models.
-These advanced 3D models support our understanding of the mechanisms underlying abnormal lung epithelial repair and regeneration, in order to gain more insight in novel therapies to repair the damaged epithelium.
-This includes studies on mesenchymal stem/stromal cells.
-I have an extensive network, including ongoing collaborations with amongst others the University of Ghent, the University of British Columbia (Vancouver, Canada) and the University of Sydney (Australia).
+The research of my team and I is mainly performed using molecular approaches and cellular models in a highly translational setting.
+Close collaboration with clinicians and pathologists has enabled a unique biobank of lung epithelium and mesenchymal stromal cells for the use of advanced, patient-specific models, including the recently set-up human airway and alveolar organoid models, airway-on-chip model, and organ-on-chip models.
+These advanced 3D models support our understanding of the mechanisms underlying abnormal lung epithelial repair and regeneration and allow us to study dysregulated interactions between epithelial cells and their lung microenvironment, including immune cells, stromal cells, and the extracellular matrix.
+The final goal is to gain more insight into novel, personalized therapeutic strategies to repair the damaged epithelial barrier in lung disease.

 Samarelli, AV, Tonelli, R, Heijink, I, Martin Medina, A, Marchioni, A, Bruzzi, G et al..
 Dissecting the Role of Mesenchymal Stem Cells in Idiopathic Pulmonary Fibrosis: Cause or Solution.
 Front Pharmacol.
 2021;12 :692551. doi: 10.3389/fphar.2021.692551.
 PubMed PMID:34290610 PubMed Central PMC8287856.